 Built as a family retreat from the commotion of every day life, Oak Hill Stables has been a haven for the Sarthou family, who have held a lifetime passion for horses.
 The 500-acre property was built to raise and train their competitive Quarter Horses and hunter ponies for hunter/jumper competitions.

-In the summer months, Oak Hill Stables hosts a riding camp for youth who come from as far as New York.
+In the summer months, Oak Hill Stables hosts a riding camp for youth who have come from as far as New York and even Belgium.
 Laura Sarthou Sale continues to give riding lessons to her many students during the school year as well, which is a fitting role for this long-time Oxford school teacher.

 In 2006, Laura and Charlie Sarthou expanded their vision for the gorgeous location.
 Laura sketched out her design for a wedding chapel on a napkin one evening at dinner, and they were on their way.